- nFactor authentication is supported from NetScaler 11.0 Build 62.x onwards.

 - Starting from release 13.0 build 67.x, nFactor authentication is supported with Standard license only for Gateway/VPN virtual server.
 For more information about nFactor authentication with Citrix Gateway, see nFactor for Gateway Authentication.

-Multifactor authentication enhances the security of an application by requiring users to provide multiple proofs of identify to gain access.
+Multifactor authentication enhances the security of an application by requiring users to provide multiple proofs of identity to gain access.
 The Citrix ADC appliance provides an extensible and flexible approach to configuring multifactor authentication.
 This approach is called nFactor authentication.

 How nFactor authentication works